Fenix125/Spam-Jailbreak-Classification/README.md

 ## Description

 > This project was created during a two‑month ML/Python Summer Camp at **[Unidatalab](https://unidatalab.com)**.
 > Thanks to the company for the provided opportunity.
-Also I would like to give credit to
+I would also like to give credit to
 > my mentor **[Maksym Komar](https://www.linkedin.com/in/maksym-komar/)** for his support and guidance throughout this journey.

-Spam/Jailbreak Classification project shows the gained knowledge of Machine Learning applied to practice It was made in 3 steps:
+The Spam/Jailbreak Classification project demonstrates the application of Machine Learning to practice.

+It was completed in three major steps:

 ### Step 1.
 Fine-Tuning a Base BERT Model

-Here a [BERT Model](https://huggingface.co/google-bert/bert-base-uncased) was fine-tuned using [transformers](https://huggingface.co/docs/transformers/index) on a previously filtered dataset.
+In this step, a [BERT Model](https://huggingface.co/google-bert/bert-base-uncased) was fine-tuned using [transformers](https://huggingface.co/docs/transformers/index) on a preprocessed dataset.

-The dataset consists of two merged datasets:
+The dataset is a combination of two datasets:

 -   [190K+ Spam | Ham Email Dataset for Classification](https://www.kaggle.com/datasets/meruvulikith/190k-spam-ham-email-dataset-for-classification)
 -   [Emails for spam or ham classification (Trec 2007)](https://www.kaggle.com/datasets/bayes2003/emails-for-spam-or-ham-classification-trec-2007)

-The data preprocessing included removal of duplicate and null values.
-The merged dataset was splitted into:
+Preprocessing steps included the removal of duplicate and null values.
+The merged dataset was then split into:

 -   Training set (72%)
 -   Validation set (18%)